 Duck boots have been a rainy- or snowy-day favorite for years because they offer all the warmth, water protection, and grippy traction of a terrific boot, along with a comfortable calf and over-the-ankle fit that’s easier to move around in than a typical stiff and heavy snow boot.
-Thinking about getting a pair of duck boots for yourself–or for someone you love?
+Thinking about getting a pair of duck boots for yourself or for someone you love?
 These questions can help you find the right pair.

 Duck boots are sturdy, waterproof boots that feature a rubber lower section and a leather upper section.
 Frequently coming up to your ankles, duck boots are a wonderful option for colder weather.
-They’re versatile and comfortable, and will quickly become a favorite winter wardrobe essential.
+They’re versatile and comfortable and will quickly become a favorite winter wardrobe essential.

-Duck boots were created as men’s hunting gear, which is why they stand up so well to moving in wet conditions.
+Duck boots were created as men’s hunting gear, which is why they stand up so well to wet conditions.
 But their practical, almost preppy good looks have made boots for women and kids just as popular as men’s duck boots, and they’ve become a wet weather style icon, perfect for wearing with your best rain jacket.
 Duck boots are usually designed in traditional hues, such as dark blue, olive, and brown.
 But they also come in fun and funky colors and can have prints like check and houndstooth on the calf as well.

-When you’re selecting a pair of duck boots, it makes sense to start with the practical: insulated or non-insulated?
+When selecting a pair of duck boots, it makes sense to start with the practical: insulated or non-insulated?

-Non-insulated duck boots are an excellent choice for rainy days and even some snowy ones because, even without any added insulation, they’ll keep feet warm and dry to temperatures at and just below freezing.
-Adding insulation super-charges them to stand up against snowy, cold-weather conditions making them excellent snow boots.
+Non-insulated duck boots are an excellent choice for rainy days and even some snowy ones because even without any added insulation, they’ll keep feet warm and dry to temperatures at and just below freezing.
+Adding insulation super-charges them to stand up against snowy, cold-weather conditions, making them excellent snow boots.
 If you’d like to wear them in both the rain and the snow, consider purchasing a non-insulated pair that fits with enough room for you to wear warm socks underneath them.

 Duck boots are perfect for wet commutes, but that doesn’t mean you always have to take them off when you get where you’re going.
 Because they come in classic colors and can be worn over or tucked under your pants, it’s possible to pair duck boots with a range of clothing options and create outfits with a crisp, go-anywhere style.